 It is crucial to recognize the limitations of this approach (e.g., when point estimations are acceptable, potential bias from the sampling of the topics (!)) and I refer to the main article for further guidance and strategies for bias mitigation.

-A recent and decent article building on the method can be found here:
+A recent and decent article building on the method can be found below.
+The analysis code is available as open data.

 Acknowledgements: